datamesse/datamesse.github.io/README.md

 </head>
 ```

-Then from LinkedIn, go to your Featured section > + button > Add a link > then provide your site URL without adding a Preview image.
+Then from LinkedIn, go to your Featured section > + button > Add a link > and provide your site URL without adding a Preview image.
 The image you embedded in index.html will be rendered upon saving.

 ## ARCHIVED: Adding donut charts for skill sets (used in design version 2)